jvrunion/mercury/index.md

                 </h3>
                 <i class="fa fa-check-square-o teaser-more"></i>
                 <p>
-                    Modern javaScript based task runners such as Grunt.js and Yeoman make the job of the Front End Engineer much simpler and less cumbersome.
+                    Modern javaScript based tools such as Grunt.js and Yeoman make the job of the Front End Engineer much simpler and less cumbersome.
 By defining iterative tasks such as compilation into a seamlessly updated environment that streamlines the engineers local development environment</br>
                 </p>
             </div>
         </div>